 - Using single skin of plaster on walls, or a double skin of the wrong type of plasterboard!

-- Lack of acoustic specific insulation in wall cavity.
+- Lack of acoustic-specific insulation in the wall cavity.

 - Poor implementation of AV technology.
 Often these systems get fitted directly to the walls or into the ceiling, making acoustic isolation a troublesome issue

 Common Complaints Caused By Poor Meeting Room Acoustics

 Noise pollution at its best can cause a loss of concentration and interfere with your day-to-day work life.
 At its worst, however, noise pollution can lead to poor productivity, increased stress levels and even complaints from your employees or clients.
 There are even instances where rooms in the office start to become disused entirely.